opensourcestories/opensourcestories.org/content/stories/2024/hadley-wickham-tidyverse.md

 **Tracy**: True.
 In crochet as well as code.
 Thank you so much.
 I really appreciate this conversation with you.
 It was fun as always, and well, talk to you soon.

 **Hadley**: Thanks so much for having me.

+> For more on this topic, see [Hadley's A brief history of the tidyverse](https://hadley.github.io/25-tidyverse-history/) with his disclaimer that it's still a work in progress.